jackshiels/bananai/README.md

 ## Hardware
 ![Arduino Nano 33 BLE Sense](https://github.com/jackshiels/bananai/blob/main/GitImages/nano.jpg?raw=true)
 Figure 1: Arduino Nano 33 BLE Sense.

 The device selected for this AI is the Arduino Nano 33 BLE Sense (Arduino.cc, n.d.).
-The Nano 33 BLE Sense is capable of running machine learning models with inputs from a camera shield, which would suit a live-classification of bananas.
+The Nano 33 BLE Sense is capable of running machine learning models with inputs from a camera shield, which would suit a live classification of bananas.
 The device is also small and easy to deploy into an enclosure.
 However, it has several limitations in its specifications, which are:

 * 256KB of SRAM.
 * 1MB of storage.